beejjorgensen/bguunix/src/bguunix_part_0040_firststeps.md

   ..  bgnet   conquest  perlin
 ```

 Hmmm!
-We have two more files there, `.` and `..`.
-They both start with a
+We have two more files there, `.` and `..` ("dot" and "dot-dot").
-period, so they're hidden.
+They both start with a period, so they're hidden.
 What are they?

 ``` {.default}
 $ ls -aF